-There's Still A "Bride Price" In China And It's Actually Going Up
+There's Still A "Bride Price" In China — Here's Why It's Actually Going Up

 If you grew up in the West, you might have thought that exchanges of money between families when their children got married was a practice that ended at least centuries ago.
 That practice is still a normal thing in some parts of the world, though, and one of them is China, where the so-called "bride price" isn't just a normal thing — it's actually going up, and this is causing huge problems in society.